-For product support information and the latest information on contacting the Technical Assistance Center, go to http://www.brocade.com/services-support/index.html.
+For product support information and the latest information on contacting the Technical Assistance Center, go to www.brocade.com and select Support.

 If you have purchased Brocade product support directly from Brocade, use one of the following methods to contact the Brocade Technical Assistance Center 24x7.